Doors Open at 6:30pm

 Admission includes a $40 tax-deductible donation to Cranbrook House & Gardens Auxiliary and one drink ticket.

 Registration opens Thursday, September 19, 2019.
-Advance registration is required as seating is limited.
+Advance registration is required by Friday, November 22, 2019 at 12:00pm.
+Seating is limited.
 To make a reservation, please call 248.645.3149 or register online through the link below.
 All registrations are final - no refunds.

 Tickets will not be mailed for this event.
 Please bring your email order confirmation with you on your mobile device or print out a copy.
 Seating will be assigned when you check in.
 We will do our best to accommodate seating requests.
 Please let us know in the comments of the registration form if you would like to be seated next to another attendee.